Sim2Real in Reconstructive Spectroscopy: Deep Learning with Augmented Device-Informed Data Simulation: Results

 \Cref{fig:samples} presents two spectrum reconstruction examples using our proposed deep neural network and the NNLS-TV\cite{NNLS_TV} approach.
 When compared with the ground truths obtained by a commercial spectrometer, our approach exhibits a reliable performance on our miniature chip-scale spectrometer.

-For peak position predictions, \Cref{fig:relative-peak-positions} show that our approach yields a result comparable with NNLS-TV\cite{NNLS_TV}.
-While offering a significantly faster inference speed (details to be discussed in next section), our model can still maintain the relative errors within -5 to 5 percent.
+For peak position predictions, \Cref{fig:relative-peak-positions} show that our approach yields a result comparable with NNLS-TV\cite{NNLS_TV} on aforementioned real-world dataset\cite{NNLS_TV}.
+In \Cref{fig:relative-peak-positions}, we calculated the Mean Absolute Error (MAE), defined as the average of the absolute values of the Relative Peak Position Error across all the spectral data samples.
+While offering a significantly faster inference speed (details to be discussed in the next section), our model can still maintain the relative errors within -5 to 5 percent.

-Regarding the results for intensity ratios, which represent a more difficult challenge as illustrated in \Cref{fig:ratio}, our method effectively constrained the maximum relative error in intensity to under 50 percent.
-In contrast, the NNLS-TV approach occasionally exhibits significant prediction errors.
+Regarding the results for relative peak intensity, which represent a more difficult challenge as illustrated in \Cref{fig:ratio}, our method effectively constrained the maximum relative error in intensity to under 50 percent.
+In contrast, the NNLS-TV approach occasionally exhibits significant prediction errors on certain spectral data samples.